andydunstall/piko/README.md

 Go 1.21 or later).

 ### Server
-Start the server with `pico server`, which will listen for proxy reuqests at `localhost:8080` by default.
+Start the server with `pico server`, which will listen for proxy requests at `localhost:8000` and upstream connections at `localhost:8001` by default.

 See `pico server -h` for the available configuration options.